jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 access the platform’s API,
-configure what notifications you want to receive in your email, delete your account, and log out.
+configure what notifications you want to receive in your email, configure from which CVSS score you want to receive email, delete your account, and log out.
 These are shown on a drop-down